GEOS-DEV/GEOS/src/coreComponents/python/modules/geosx_xml_tools_package/geosx_xml_tools/geosx_xml_tools_documentation.rst

 Advanced XML Features
 =================================

-The xml preprocessor in pygeos is designed to take a raw input file, and generate a new file that can be directly read by GEOSX.
+The xml preprocessor in geosx_xml_tools is designed to take a raw input file, and generate a new file that can be directly read by GEOSX.
 The syntax for the advanced XML format is given below.
 During the processing the order of operations are: